Eschatologue/CM_wiki/docs/class/monk/shadow.md

 As a Magic action while entirely within Dim Light or Darkness, you can spend 3 Focus Points to shroud yourself with magical darkness for 1 minute, until you have the Incapacitated condition, or until you end your turn in Bright Light.
 While shrouded in darkness, you gain the following benefits:

-&emsp; ***Invisibility.*** You have the Invisible condition.
+***Invisibility.*** You have the Invisible condition.

-&emsp; ***Partially Incorporeal.*** You can move through creatures and objects as if they were difficult terrain, but you take 1d10 Force damage if you end your turn inside a creature or an object.
+***Partially Incorporeal.*** You can move through creatures and objects as if they were difficult terrain, but you take 1d10 Force damage if you end your turn inside a creature or an object.

-&emsp; ***Shadow Flurry.*** You can use your Flurry of Blows without spending any Focus Points
+***Shadow Flurry.*** You can use your Flurry of Blows without spending any Focus Points